Aurangzeb: War of succession

 Aurangzeb then broke his arrangement with Murad Baksh, which probably had been his intention all along.
 Instead of looking to partition the empire between himself and Murad, he had his brother arrested and imprisoned at Gwalior Fort.
 Murad was executed on 4 December 1661, ostensibly for the murder of the diwan of Gujarat.
 The allegation was encouraged by Aurangzeb, who caused the diwan's son to seek retribution for the death under the principles of Sharia law.

 Meanwhile, Dara gathered his forces, and moved to the Punjab.
 The army sent against Shuja was trapped in the east, its generals Jai Singh and Dilir Khan submitted to Aurangzeb, but Dara's son, Suleiman Shikoh, escaped.
 Aurangzeb offered Shah Shuja the governorship of Bengal.
 This move had the effect of isolating Dara Shikoh and causing more troops to defect to Aurangzeb.
-Shah Shuja, who had declared himself emperor in Bengal began to annex more territory and this prompted Aurangzeb to march from Punjab with a new and large army that fought during the battle of Khajwa, where Shah Shuja and his chain-mail armoured war elephants were routed by the forces loyal to Aurangzeb.
+Shah Shuja, who had declared himself emperor in Bengal began to annex more territory and this prompted Aurangzeb to march from Punjab with a new and large army.
+In the battle of Khajwa, Shah Shuja and his chain-mail armoured war elephants were routed by the forces loyal to Aurangzeb.
 Shah Shuja then fled to Arakan (in present-day Burma), where he was executed by the local rulers.

 With Shuja and Murad disposed of, and with his father immured in Agra, Aurangzeb pursued Dara Shikoh, chasing him across the north-western bounds of the empire.
 Aurangzeb claimed that Dara was no longer a Muslim and accused him of poisoning the Mughal Grand Vizier Saadullah Khan.
 After a series of battles, defeats and retreats, Dara was betrayed by one of his generals, who arrested and bound him.
 In 1658, Aurangzeb arranged his formal coronation in Delhi.

 On 10 August 1659, Dara was executed on grounds of apostasy and his head was sent to Shah Jahan.
 This was the first prominent execution of Aurangzeb based on accusations of being influenced by Hinduism, however some sources argue it was done for political reasons.
 Aurangzeb had his allied brother Prince Murad Baksh held for murder, judged and then executed.
 Aurangzeb was accused of poisoning his imprisoned nephew Sulaiman Shikoh.
 Having secured his position, Aurangzeb confined his frail father at the Agra Fort but did not mistreat him.
 Shah Jahan was cared for by Jahanara and died in 1666.